 This is where Happy Cities comes in.

-Social wellbeing post-occupancy study at Tomo
+Social wellbeing post-occupancy study

 We are measuring how the built environment (building layout and amenities) can boost wellbeing and sociability among residents.
 In order to do this, Happy Cities will conduct a social wellbeing post-occupancy study with Tomo Spaces and future residents from Our Urban Village Cohousing.
 The study will span two years, including a baseline study before move-in for comparison with post-occupancy data.